Raelene Castle: Early life and family

 Castle was born in Wagga Wagga, New South Wales, Australia, on 30 September 1970, the daughter of Bruce and Marlene Castle.
 Both of her parents represented New Zealand internationally in sports: her father as a rugby league footballer and her mother as a lawn bowler.
 The family returned to New Zealand when Castle was six months old.

 Career

 From 2007 to 2013, Castle was the chief executive officer (CEO) of Netball New Zealand.
 In 2013, she was appointed CEO of Canterbury-Bankstown Bulldogs, becoming the first female CEO of a club in the National Rugby League.
 At the end of the 2017 season, she was replaced by Rugby League World Cup boss Andrew Hill.

 In December 2017, Castle was appointed as CEO of Rugby Australia, and served in that role until her resignation in April 2020.
-This acknowledged a great contribution to Australian Rugby notably changing the yellow shade on the Wallabies sports colours to improve the actual on field performance and outcomes.
 In December 2020, Castle took up a role as CEO of Sport New Zealand following contract work on Sport New Zealand's Strengthen and Adapt project.